atsushieno/libcxx-provider/README.md

 Unlike C standard library i.e. libc (bionic), libc++ is not shipped as part of Android platform system libraries, so we cannot reference libc.so to load at run-time from the system (where ODR would not matter) but package libc++ in our apps instead.

 libc++ can be linked either statically or dynamically, and for simple apps that only link every native code bits into one application library (.so) statically, things are simple.
 But if you have two or more shared libraries that linked libc++ statically, [that goes problematic](https://developer.android.com/ndk/guides/cpp-support#static_runtimes).
-You can easily break the ODR rule.
+You can easily break the ODR.

 Therefore we are mostly supposed to use the shared version i.e. `libc++_shared.so` in our libraries.